Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Introduction

 In this study, we have used the method of dynamical system analysis \cite{Franco:2021, Hohmann:2017, Kofinas:2014daa, dutta:2019, duchaniya2023dynamical}, which is an important tool in cosmology to qualitatively assess the behavior of solutions of the model rather than determining the analytical solution from the complex equations \cite{Hohmann:2017}.
 This method examines the local asymptotic behavior of critical points of the dynamical system and then connects them to the primary cosmological epochs of the Universe.
 With this, one can also find a description of the overall dynamics of the Universe \cite{Duchaniya:2022rqu, Kofinas:2014aka, Kadam:2022lgq}.
 For instance, the radiation and matter-dominated eras correspond to saddle points, whereas a late-time DE domination corresponds to a stable critical point.
 However, the dependency on the selection of variables that characterize the solution is linked to the critical, which is one of the limitations of this approach.
 It is to be noted that the absence of any particular cosmological epoch of the Universe may not indicate the failure of the theory; rather, it is the failure of the associated dynamical system to demonstrate the presence of an epoch \cite{dutta:2019}.
 Although dynamical systems have been useful in revealing the main features of solutions in specific models, limited attempts have been made for a more systematic analysis of generic $f(T, T_G)$ cosmology \cite{Kofinas:2014aka}.
-Hence, our aim is to derive a general expression for a dynamical system that can explain the de Sitter, radiation-dominated, as well as cold dark matter-dominated fixed points.
+Hence, we aim to derive a general expression for a dynamical system that can explain the de-Sitter, radiation-dominated, as well as cold dark matter-dominated fixed points.
+To mention here, the dynamical system analysis in curvature-based gravity with the Gauss-Bonnet term, i.e. $f(R, G)$ gravity, has been analysed for the mixed-power law model, highlighting the capability of obtaining eight fixed points that describe radiation-dominated, matter-dominated, and DE-dominated epochs of the evolution of the Universe \cite{Santos2018, Lohakare_2303.14575}.
+The development of $n-$ dimensional cosmology for $f(G)$ gravity using the Noether symmetry approach, encompassing power-law models, demonstrating equivalence to GR without imposing $R + f(G)$, presenting solutions like de-Sitter by non-minimal coupling of $f(G)$ to a scalar field, allowing exploration of inflation and DE, concluding with the creation of Hamiltonian formalism and quantum cosmology for the model \cite{Bajardi_2020_80}.
+An analysis of the topological Gauss-Bonnet scalar in various teleparallel formulations, emphasizing its value for symmetries in GR and the relevance of ``pseudo-invariant" theories in teleparallel Gauss-Bonnet gravity \cite{Bajardi_2308.03632}.
+We shall analyse this in the torsion-based gravity with the Gauss-Bonnet term, the $f(T, T_G)$ gravity, in the mixed and sum of the separated power-law form.